Making the most of your B2B market research in 2021: Trends you shouldn’t miss!

 Structure | Is known as unstructured or semi-structured data It can use indexing methods to structure data like Google, Bing, etc. | It is structured data and can be quickly organized and made sense of |

 It can be considered as a crossover between categorical and numerical data.
-Even though it is generally identified as a subtype of categorical data, it can be called numerical data too.
+Even though ordinal scale is generally identified as a subtype of categorical data, it can be called numerical data too.

 Numerical and categorical approaches when used for research and statistical analysis, are going to yield similar results.